 Dorothy joined Barnard in 2011, bringing her experience as an executive in the for-profit and the non-profit sectors.
 Prior to completing her doctorate, Dorothy held three positions of increasing responsibility at New York University: Associate Dean for Development and Alumni Relations at the Steinhardt School; Director of Corporate and Foundation Relations for NYU's central Development office; and Executive Director, School Campaigns for the $3 billion campaign for NYU.
 In her earlier career, she was the Director of Corporate Relations at both Columbia Business School and the American Museum of Natural History, and completed major development consulting projects for the New York Botanical Garden and Lincoln Center for the Performing Arts as an independent consultant.
 She completed her doctorate in 2011; her dissertation research explored how professional women learn to speak up and negotiate on their own behalf in the work place.

 Chris joined the Institutional Funding team at Barnard College in July 2013 after having worked for nine years at two of CUNY’s community colleges, where she helped secure and administer more than $20 million in grant funds to support research and academic programs, and helped launch several high-profile initiatives in areas such as undergraduate research and service learning.
-Prior to her work in higher education, Chris was engaged in program development, policy analysis and grants administration with a variety of institutions including K-12 school districts, California’s court system, and a large hospital consortium in Los Angeles County.
+Prior to her work in higher education, Chris was engaged in program development, policy analysis, and grants administration with a variety of institutions including K-12 school districts, California’s court system, and a large hospital consortium in Los Angeles County.
 She has a master's degree in public policy from UCLA and a Ph.D. in Urban Education from the Graduate Center of the City University of New York.

 Mark joined Barnard as the Associate Director of Institutional Giving in March 2014.
 He brings to this role over nine years of experience in higher education fundraising.
 Most recently he headed up the corporate and foundation funding area at Pace University.
 Prior to that, he worked at New York University, where he served as a prospect researcher, a writer, and ultimately, as the assistant director of corporate and foundation relations, working primarily with the Faculty of Arts and Sciences.
 Mark started his career as a grant writer for arts organizations.
 He has a BA in English from Duke University and a Master’s in Public Administration from the Wagner School at NYU.